 The best way to find the “Page with Redirect” status is to use Google Search Console or the Index Status report in Rank Math’s Analytics.

-In the Google Search Console, go to the Coverage section of Google Search Console and click on the Excluded tab.
+In the Google Search Console, navigate to the Pages section and click on the Not indexed tab.

 Then, click on the “Page with Redirect” error status as shown below: